hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 ### Checklist

-- [ x] I've read `CONTRIBUTING.md`
+- [x] I've read `CONTRIBUTING.md`
-- [ x] I've used the standard signed-off commit format (or will squash just before merging)
+- [x] I've used the standard signed-off commit format (or will squash just before merging)
-- [ ] All applicable CI checks pass (or I promised to make them pass later)
+- [x] All applicable CI checks pass (or I promised to make them pass later)
 - [ ] (optional) I've written unit tests for the code changes
 - [ ] I replied to all comments after code review, marking all implemented changes with thumbs up
             </td>